-Aviation has been an equally big deal in my life.
-My father was kind enough to fund my private pilot certificate in 1975.
-I learned to fly at long gone Mangham Field in Hurst, Texas.
+Aviation is important to me too.
+My dad saw to it that I learned to fly at Mangham Field in Hurst, Texas.
+The little 25-foot wide airstrip is long gone now, but back in 1975 it was just across the Grapevine Highway from Tarrant County Junior College.
 Around that same time, I attended Christ For The Nations Institute in Dallas, Texas.
 I really thought I’d become a missionary pilot and fly all over Africa à la Beryl Markham.
-That did not happen, although I did get to live it through West with the Night.
-Thank you, Ms. Markham, and thanks to my dear friend and flying buddy, Eric, for sharing the book with me.
+That didn’t happen, but I did get to live it a little bit by reading West with the Night.
+Thank you, Ms. Markham, and thank you, my dear friend Eric, for sharing the book with me.

 Jack London wrote a memoir he called, “No Mentor but Myself.”
 Unlike Mr. London, I’ve had more mentors than I can count, though many of them probably never knew that’s what they were to me.
-Because I’ve encountered so much generosity in life, I’ve tried to put my best foot forward on this website, speaking things that uplift and encourage.
+Because I’ve encountered so much generosity in life, I’ve tried to put my best foot forward on this website and talk about things that uplift and encourage.
 We all could use a little more of that.

 You must be logged in to post a comment.